T

 museum

-Located in Régua, this museum provides insights into the history, culture, and traditions of the Douro Demarcated Region.
-Understand the importance of the river and the wine-making heritage.
+Located in Peso da Régua, this museum showcases the history, culture, and traditions of the Douro Demarcated Region.
+Learn about the people, the wine, and the river's importance.

 3. Afternoon